 Money tree plants (Pachira aquatica) are an easy-care houseplant that can live for many years with minimal attention.
 Fertilizer can help ensure that your money tree plant stays healthy and thrives over time.
 The key to fertilizing money tree plants is to use a balanced fertilizer for indoor plants and to use it sparingly.

-See also What is Monstera Pinnatipartita Plant
+See also What is Madagascar Palm Plant

 Money tree plants prefer a fertilizer with a balanced ratio of nitrogen, phosphorus, and potassium.
 Look for a fertilizer with the three numbers on the label — typically something like 10-10-10 or 15-15-15.
 This type of fertilizer should be applied every two weeks during the growing season, which is typically spring and summer.
 Be sure to dilute the fertilizer according to package directions before using it on your money tree plant.